erco77/mailrecv/README.md

         service smtp
         {
              socket_type         = stream
+             protocol            = tcp
+             flags               = IPv6            ; optional -- v1.20 and up
              wait                = no
              nice                = 10
              user                = mail
              server              = /usr/sbin/mailrecv
              server_args         = -c /etc/mailrecv.conf
-             instances           = 4
+             instances           = 10
              log_on_success     += PID HOST DURATION
         }

-    With that, tell xinetd to reload, and connections to port 25 will cause mailrecv to handle the connection.
+    With that added, restart xinetd (e.g. '/etc/init.d/xinetd restart') and connections to port 25 will cause mailrecv to handle the connection.

     With this configuration, you will only see xinetd in the process table unless there's an active SMTP connection in progress, as xinetd